Claude Code Hooks¶

 Claude Code hooks are deterministic automation at lifecycle points — shell commands, HTTP calls, or LLM prompts that fire on specific events.

-Hooks are deterministic because the harness — not the model — runs them at fixed points in the request loop: the harness invokes PreToolUse before dispatching a tool call and PostToolUse after receiving the result, independent of any sampling.
-That guarantee is what makes exit code 2 a reliable block for PreToolUse, PermissionRequest, UserPromptSubmit, Stop, and config-change events; for post-tool and notification events, exit code 2 feeds stderr back to Claude without blocking because the action has already run (reference).
-Beyond stderr, Stop and SubagentStop hooks can now return hookSpecificOutput.additionalContext to give Claude feedback and continue the turn without being treated as a hook error — inverting the prior limitation where only PostToolUse hooks could inject context (Claude Code changelog v2.1.163).
+Hooks are deterministic because the harness runs them, not the model.
+The harness invokes them at fixed points in the request loop: PreToolUse before it dispatches a tool call, PostToolUse after it receives the result, independent of any sampling.
+That guarantee makes exit code 2 a reliable block for PreToolUse, PermissionRequest, UserPromptSubmit, Stop, and config-change events.
+For post-tool and notification events, exit code 2 feeds stderr back to Claude without blocking, because the action has already run (reference).
+Beyond stderr, Stop and SubagentStop hooks can now return hookSpecificOutput.additionalContext.
+This gives Claude feedback and continues the turn without counting as a hook error.
+It inverts the earlier limit, where only PostToolUse hooks could inject context (Claude Code changelog v2.1.163).

-Lifecycle Events¶
+Lifecycle events¶

 Claude Code fires 25+ hook events across session, prompt, tool, subagent, task, compaction, worktree, config, and file-change lifecycles.
 A representative subset: